 The key to successful management is a prompt, accurate diagnosis followed by conservative care.
 While conservative treatment approaches to stretch the piriformis muscle and to reduce any pressure on the sciatic nerve are usually enough to reduce pain and improve function in patients with the condition, in some cases more invasive treatments such as injections or surgery may be necessary.

-Beamsville Pain Relief Chiropractic offers Chiropractic treatments for low back pain, neck pain, headaches and more in the community of Beamsville and the surrounding areas of Lincoln and Grimsby, ON.
-Want to know if we can help?
-We offer complimentary consultations! schedule your appointment 905-563-8558.
+Beamsville Pain Relief Chiropractic offers Chiropractic treatments for low back pain, neck pain, whiplash, sports injuries, work injury pain, headaches and more in the community of Beamsville and the surrounding areas of Lincoln and Grimsby, ON.

-As strong believers in overall healthy living, we offer products including Ideal Protein for weight loss, LivRelief Pain Relief Cream, ChiroFlow Water Pillows, Back Vitalizer and custom orthotics.
+As strong believers in overall healthy living, we offer products including LivRelief Pain Relief Cream, ChiroFlow Water Pillows, Back Vitalizer and custom orthotics.